 Licorice Mint Iced Tea

 Peppermint ranks high among America's favorite types of mint tea, but you can substitute equal amounts of any variety for this recipe.
-Try interesting flavors such as chocolate mint, orange mint, pineapple mint, or spearmint -- or combine several types for a more complex, rich brew.

 - 2 1/2 teaspoons dried licorice root